- Professor of Human-Computer Interaction

 Research

-- Research interests and current opportunities to join my group are advertised here together with guidance for applicants
+- Current opportunities to join my group are advertised here together with guidance for applicants

 - Our code of conduct and ways of working document is available online.